Skip to Content

 What engineering can teach (and learn from) us

 This is part three of the crossover project.
 Part one is here and part two is here.
+A conference talk based on this work is now available here.

 I met William at Deconstruct 2019.1 We were walking back from the pre-party—too loud for my comfort level—and I took the chance to interview him.
 He knew about my project and wanted to share his memories of mechanical engineering.